SiriusCraft/course-6.824-distributed-systems/questions/README.md

 - C_2 reads K1;

 As stated in the section 4.1.2("Commit Wait") of the paper, the leader will force C_1 to wait 10 seconds before committing.
 Thus C_2 have to wait 10 seconds to read the value V1.

+## Lecture 16

+#### Question:

+Section 3.3 implies that a client that writes data does not delete the corresponding key from the Gutter servers, even though the client does try to delete the key from the ordinary Memcached servers (Figure 1).
+Explain why it would be a bad idea for writing clients to delete keys from Gutter servers.

+#### Answer:

+As the Gutter servers are already backups for failed service, the deletion of keys would cause more traffic for the servers which would harm read performance.